dingwilson/SwiftVideoBackground/README.md

     type: "mp4",
     darkness: 0.25,
     isMuted: false,
+    willLoopVideo: true,
-    willLoopVideo: true
+    setAudioSessionAmbient: true
 )
 ```

--> will play the video with the sound on, slightly darkened, and will continuously loop.
+-> will play the video with the sound on, slightly darkened, continuously looping, and without affecting other sources of audio on the device.

 > Any combination of the parameters can be included or left out.